 Road and maintenance status

-A road or way can have the following status:
+A road can have the following status:

 - Highway - A route over which the public have a right to pass and repass without hindrance and without charge.
 This status doesn't always mean that the road allows vehicles.